haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 5. [(Optional) Dense Reward Function](#optional-dense-reward-function) (done every env.step)
 6. [(Optional) Setting up cameras/sensors for observations and rendering/recording](#optional-setting-up-camerassensors-for-observations-and-recording) (done once)

 To follow this tutorial easily, we recommend reading this along side reading the [annotated code for the PushCube task](https://github.com/haosulab/ManiSkill2/blob/dev/mani_skill/envs/tasks/push_cube.py) which describe the purpose of nearly every line of code.
-The first few sections will cover the bare minimum details necessary to start building your own tasks and show snippets of code from the PushCube task.
-The advanced sections cover additional topics to do more advanced simulation and optimization such as heterogenous object simulation.
+This page will cover the bare minimum details necessary to start building your own tasks and show snippets of code from the PushCube task.
+The advanced sections covers additional topics to do more advanced simulation and optimization such as dynamic GPU memory configuration, heterogenous object simulation, and more.

 If you want to skip the tutorial and start from a template you can use the [PushCube task](https://github.com/haosulab/ManiSkill2/blob/dev/mani_skill/envs/tasks/push_cube.py) as a template, the [annotated template](https://github.com/haosulab/ManiSkill2/blob/dev/mani_skill/envs/template.py), or the [bare minimum template](https://github.com/haosulab/ManiSkill2/blob/dev/mani_skill/envs/minimal_template.py).